cass-kul/cass-kul.github.io/_exercises/performance.md

 discovered jointly by academic and industry security researchers.
 The vulnerability had a tremendous impact not only on academic research but also on
 industry: mitigations were proposed for microprocessors, operating systems, and other software.
-With our knowledge about architectures (in particular speculative execution) we can now understand what happened!
+With our knowledge about architectures (speculative execution in particular) we can now understand what happened!

 ![Spectre logo](/exercises/8-microarchitecture/spectre.png){: .center-image
 width="250"}

-The main idea behind **Spectre attacks**, is to exploit prediction mechanisms in order to leak secrets to the microarchitectural state during transient execution.
+The main idea behind **Spectre attacks** is to exploit prediction mechanisms in order to leak secrets to the microarchitectural state during transient execution.
 Transient executions are reverted at the architectural level (they do not impact the final value of registers or memory) but *their effect on the